 HERE TO HELP

 The South Dakota Lottery believes in good fun but we realize that for some people, gambling isn't fun.
 It's a problem.
 If you or someone you know is gambling for more than fun, help is available.
-Call the Problem Gambling Help Line at 1-800-781-HELP and choose option 2.
+Call the Problem Gambling Helpline at 1-888-781-HELP and choose Option 2.
 Treatment is always confidential.

 PROBLEM GAMBLING HELP